ebmdatalab/openpath-pipeline/README.md

     PYTHONPATH=.
 LOG_LEVEL=DEBUG python runner.py process cambridge --no-multiprocessing --reimport --single-file=data_sources/cambridge/example.csv

-The runner is idempotent; current progress is recorded in a SQLite database.
+The runner is idempotent; current progress is (awkwardly) recorded in a SQLite database and files in `intermediate_files/`.
 Only new, unprocessed files are processed in a normal run.
 A `--reimport` switch indicates everything should be wiped and started from the beginnging

+Successul runs finish with most intermediate files being deleted;
-Files named `intermediate_files/combined_<lab_id>.csv` are kept after each run, so new data can be appended to these files.

-A complete set of intermediate data is required to run whole-dataset operations after each new set of data is appended (such as low number suppression)
+however, files named `intermediate_files/combined_<lab_id>.csv` are kept after each run, so new data can be appended to these files incrementally.
+These files are kept because whole-dataset operations (e.g. low number suppression) must be run after each new set of data is appended

+### Intermediate file tracking

+The awkwardness mentioned above is an artefact of it being useful to split operations into monthly files during the development process, and not having time to furter refactor.
+If we return to this project, I'd start by refactoring the intermediate file tracking.

+To summarise what can end up in there:

+* `converted_*` are the outputs of each file having been processed.
+These are stored in INTERMEDIATE_DIR and recored in sqlite, and deleted when they've been `merged` (see the next step)
+* These individual files are combined into a single `combined` file and marked in sqlite as `merged`.
+* Single `combined` files are anonymised and so on to a format suitable for the website, and output as `processed_*` files (one per lab)
+* Each processed file is combined to an `all_processed.csv.zip` file in `final_data/`.

+These files
+should be places in the dokku storage for the openpath-dash app (at the time of writing, `root@dokku.embdatalab.net:/var/lib/dokku/data/storage/openpath-dash/data_csvs`)

-# Making a data source
+# Making a  new data source

 A data source is a package within `data_sources/`, (e.g. `data_sources/north_devon/`)